Ed-ITSolutions/typeorm-encrypted-column/Readme.md

 Typeorm Encrypted Column works slightly differently.

-Typeorm Encrypted COlumn uses a decorator instead of retyping the options object passed to column.
-Using this decorator it validates the key and algorithm provided throwing an error if its not.
-This moves config errors to startup not the first time its used.
+Typeorm Encrypted Column uses a decorator instead of retyping the options object passed to column.
+Using this decorator it validates the key and algorithm provided throwing an error if they are not valid.
+This moves config errors to startup not the first time the encrypted column is accessed.

 ## Usage